Indian ice cream (Canada): Salal berries

 One of the most common sweeteners used with Indian ice cream was salal berries (Gaultheria shallon).
 The main reason is that they were always available and always delivered a sweet flavour.

 Thimbleberries

 Rubus parviflorus, most commonly known as thimbleberry, was extensively harvested by the First Nations peoples for their deliciously sweet taste.
 They were added to teas or cakes and, of course, Indian ice cream.

 Mild sweeteners

 Fireweed

-First Nations peoples, such as the Coast Tsimshian people, regularly use Chamerlon angustifolium, most commonly known as fireweed, as sweeteners in Indian ice cream.
+First Nations peoples, such as the Coast Tsimshian people, regularly use Chamaenerion angustifolium, most commonly known as fireweed, as sweeteners in Indian ice cream.
 They would also use the outer part of the stem as a whipper for the soapberries.

 The roots of the Fireweed gives off a bitter taste but the petals have a spicy sweet taste.
 The petals would be the part that is harvested for making sweeteners.

 Camas bulb

 The Camas bulb is part of the herb Cammassia quamash, for which First Nations peoples had many different uses.
 After the bulb is baked or boiled, it can be eaten like a baked sweet potato but with a sweeter taste.
 This can then be crushed and mixed together with the whipped sxusem to give it a sweeter taste and a more solid texture.